Preprofessional Degree, 120 Credits

 The following schedule outlines the typical course of study for this degree:

-For more information about our bachelor’s degree in architecture, contact (James) Rod Underwood, undergraduate architecture advisor.
+For questions about our bachelor’s degree in architecture, contact (James) Rod Underwood, undergraduate architecture advisor.

 800-382-8540 and 765-289-1241